hanriver0618/Kaggle/NYCtaxi/Readme.md

 train.csv - the training set (contains 1458644 trip records)
 test.csv - the testing set (contains 625134 trip records)

 * This folder doesn't include the data files because of the limitation of size.
-You can directly assess the kaggle website for downloading the files.
+You can directly assess the kaggle website for downloading the files (https://www.kaggle.com/c/nyc-taxi-trip-duration).